jakutkoski/shapelet/README.md

 TODO:

-- Composables for Spelled and BoardButtons with consistent height across boards
 - puzzle generation and solving
 - explore some UI improvements
 - explore optimizations - hashmap dictionary or binary search, line drawing cache, etc.